-Dear Sister Carmen, In the Interior Castle St. Teresa talks about “pesky reptiles” and other creatures.
+Dear Carmelite Sisters, In the Interior Castle St. Teresa talks about “pesky reptiles” and other creatures.
 What exactly does she mean when she is saying these things?”

 Those “pesky reptiles!”
 When you come across a snake unexpectedly, what is your immediate reaction?
 Well, unless you are a herpetologist it is probably fear, dread or surprise.
 Let me share with you the reaction of a group of Sisters with one such encounter several years ago.

 We had attended Mass at an abbey and were looking for a place to have our lunch on the grounds.
 We began walking down the path of the Stations of the Cross looking for some benches.
 At that particular time of the year the grasses and wild flowers had grown to waist level on both sides of the path.
 Thus, the path had become very narrow, so much so that we had to walk single file.
 I was in the lead and looking up at some birds flying overhead and not paying attention to the path I was on.
 The Sister behind me in a sweet gentle voice said, “Oh, look at that snake.”
 Thinking it was well ahead on the path, I replied, “Where?”
 She answered, “Right there.”
 I looked down and about a foot in front of me was the largest diamondback rattler I had ever seen.
 Its head was well out on the path but most of its body was concealed in the grasses.
 I froze!
 Everyone stopped and I said, “That’s a rattlesnake; back up slowly!”
 Everyone began taking steps backwards.